SYQEL vs. Windows Media Player: Desktop App vs. Built-In Windows App

 Windows Media Player comes standard with Windows 7 systems and later.
 Because it is within the standard Windows package, Windows Media Player is not a robust app.
-It's not even a focal point of the Microsoft system, let alone the VJing software sphere.
 It is not made to be compatible with DJing equipment.
 If you want to broadcast, you have to use "Gaming Mode," which takes your microphone and camera as inputs.
-If you want to show Windows Media Player visuals on any device other than your home computer, also have to access Windows Media Player from your home network using a Windows Live ID to show them.
+If you want to show Windows Media Player visuals on any device other than your home computer, you also have to access Windows Media Player from your home network using a Windows Live ID to show visuals.

 Time Spent Setting Up and Using Software

-Windows Media Player is best suited for playing audio, and nothing else.
-If you wanted to give VJing with this app a shot, you have to move audio files from your music folders to Windows Media Player to build a playlist.
+If you want to give VJing with this app a shot, you have to move audio files from your music folders to Windows Media Player to build a playlist.
 You must get a Windows Live ID to play live anywhere other than your PC.
 You must connect to your home network anytime you want to access your setlist.